Falah-Jabar-Rahim/Globally-and-Locally-Adapted-Pannini-Projection-v1/README.md

 Install pytorch conda install pytorch==1.6.0 torchvision -c pytorch \
 Install other dependencies pip install -r requirements.txt

+# Note
+In this version, GA-PP projection in not include, instead, the projection parameters, d, vc are fixed,  d=0.5, vc=0.6.
+GA-PP will be included soon.

 # References
 [1] F. Jabar, J. Ascenso, and M.P.
 Queluz, “Globally and Locally Optimized Pannini Projection for Viewport Rendering of 360° Images”, Submitted to J. Vis.
 Commun.
 Image     Represent., Oct.
 2022 \